incertia/notes/README.md

 likely to improve my understanding of linear algebra, which is why I am doing this.

-## Math 347: Honors Fundamentals of Mathematics
-Notes arranged in a day by day format until I consolidate everything at the end of the class.
-Yay easy class?

 ## Math 427: Honors Abstract Algebra
 Notes arranged in a day by day format until I consolidate everything at the end of the class.
 Algebra is fun isn't it?